SimonHettrick/how-many-RSEs-in-the-world/README.md

   of jobs that are RSE-like from 2014 to 2020.
   * Downloaded 15 October 2020
 * salary.csv
-  * Average salary in differnt countries.
+  * Average salary in different countries.
 From [OECD website](https://data.oecd.org/earnwage/average-wages.htm#indicator-chart)

 # What's it about?